 Get medical care right away if you think that your child has meningitis or you see symptoms such as vomiting, headache, lethargy or confusion, neck stiffness, rash, and fever.
 A baby who has a fever, is irritable, and isn't feeding well also should be seen right away by a doctor.

-If your child has been near someone who has meningitis (for example, in a childcare center or a college dorm), call your doctor to ask whether preventive medicine is recommended.
+If your child has been near someone who has meningitis, call your doctor to ask whether preventive medicine is recommended.